Rising-Stars-by-Sunshine/STATS201_Aida-_PS2/method/README.md

 ### RQ1:
 How do economic factors such as GDP per capita correlate with energy access disparities across different regions?

 #### Significance:
 Energy access is related to economic development, and understanding the correlation with economic factors is essential for formulating targeted interventions.
 Thus, examining the relationship between GDPs per capita with energy access disparities helps policymakers and researchers identify key drivers of inequality.
 This knowledge can inform policy decisions, focusing on inclusive economic growth and urban planning that considers energy access as an integral component.
+For example, in their article, "Inclusive Economic Growth: Relationship between Energy and Governance Efficiency" (2023), researchers Aleksy Kwilinski, Oleksii Lyulyov, and Tetyana Pimonenko argue that as the European Union (EU) is striving for carbon neutrality while promoting inclusive economic growth, to achieve this goal they need to implement effective incentives and initiatives.
+They aregue that "energy sectors are the core determinant of inclusive economic growth", as traditional energy resources (coal) have a higher negative impact on nature and people’s well-being than on economic and social benefits (Kwilinski et.al, 2023).

 ### Objective 2:
 The objective of this second model is to identify and understand the key factors that contribute to the classification of countries into high, medium, and low energy efficiency levels.